-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+For this Power BI Funnel Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
+So, Please refer to Connect Power BI to SQL Server article to understand the Data Source.

 - Group: Please specify the Column that displays the stages.

-- Values: Any Numeric value such as sales amount, Total Sales, Customer count etc.
+- Values: Any Numeric value, such as sales amount, Total Sales, Customer count, etc.

-By clicking the Funnel Chart under the Visualization section will automatically convert the Column Chart into Funnel Chart
+By clicking the Funnel Chart under the Visualization section automatically convert the Column Chart into Funnel Chart

 Let me do some quick formatting to the Funnel Chart